Last Updated on: 5th September 2023, 01:12 pm

 Surprisingly, even small birds can lift and kill a tortoise because they don’t need to haul the tortoise a long distance.
 They only require seconds to ascend into the air.
 Once they’ve gained appropriate altitude, they release the tortoise and let it fall to the ground.

-The impact will crack the shell, providing the bird with easier access to the tortoise meat that’s normally hidden and protected by the shell.
+The impact will crack the shell, giving the bird easier access to the tortoise meat normally hidden and protected by the shell.

-Depending on where the tortoise landed and how fast it fell, it may even crack it wide open, ensuring the bird can feed without needing to pick between shell pieces.
+Depending on where the tortoise landed and how fast it fell, it may even crack it wide open, ensuring the bird can feed without picking between shell pieces.

 Lifting and dropping a tortoise is the primary hunting method.
 Avian predators commonly target animals that can defend themselves on the ground but poorly (if at all) in the air.

-For example, rabbits are common prey for hawk species but would bite, kick, and otherwise put up a strong resistance if tackled on the ground.
+For example, rabbits are common prey for hawk species but would bite, kick, and otherwise resist if tackled on the ground.

 That’s why large avian predators may land on and peck or maul a tortoise hatchling.
 Until the age of 5 years, most tortoise species have soft, malleable shells that can be torn or cracked with less energy-intensive methods.
 Birds usually leave the “pick up and drop” method when possible.